kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Returned to the NodeJS Udemy course today.
 Since I'm pretty aimless with my programming recently, shall aim to finish this course for now, and then maybe I shall start my next project with it.

 **Link to work:**

+### Day 49: 23rd November Friday, 2018

+**Today's Progress:** NodeJS Course

+**Thoughts:** Continued with the NodeJS course.
+Explanations are so in-depth but I'm just very excited to start coding something out of it!

+**Link to work:**

+### Day 50: 24th November Saturday, 2018

+**Today's Progress:** NodeAPI Course

+**Thoughts:** Got quite dry on the NodeJS course, so started on a front-end masters Node API course that focuses on setting up back-end API w node.
+Quite interesting w some basic exercises.

+Finally at Day 50!
+Though I can't finish this round by this year end judging by my progress.

+**Link to work:**